“Only Hearts” Art/Peace Project

 “The best time to plant a tree was 20 years ago.
 The second best time is now.” – Chinese proverb

 The “Only Hearts” Art/Peace Project is an educational, empowering and fun-filled activity that is easily downloaded from this web page for use in classrooms, after-school programs, and in homes.
-Direct Links: Educator PDF, Student PDF.
+Direct Links: Educator information PDF / Student art-project PDF.

 If you are encouraged by this project, please share it with others and assist us in launching a truly expressive arts score that crosses all borders; expressing a truth about the most basic rights of our humanness from those who will inherit the future with . . .
 Peace, Dignity, and Free Will.